MarcCoquand/Blog/site/posts/cardinality.md

 }
 ```

-Now, we can represent blue color as follows.
+Now, we can represent a color as follows.

 ```
 const blue: NaiveColor = {